vimalprakashts/openapi-spec-mcp-server/README.md

-# OpenAPI Specification MCP Server
+# Vims OpenAPI MCP Server

 A Model Context Protocol (MCP) server that provides tools for interacting with OpenAPI specifications.
 This server allows Claude and other MCP clients to dynamically fetch, explore, and generate code from OpenAPI specs without loading the entire specification into context.